Mapsted/mapsted-ionic-cordova-plugin/README.md

 # How to use Mapsted cordova plugin locally

-## In this development branch, there are two folders one is awesome-cordova-plugin and another one is mapsted-cordova-plugin.
+1. In this development branch, there are two folders one is awesome-cordova-plugin and another one is mapsted-cordova-plugin.
 If you are using it by just downloading or git clone the branch in your local system then follow below steps-

-# Firstly download this both folders separately.
+## Firstly download this both folders separately.

-## For mapsted-cordova-plugin folder, After downloading the code in your system folder.
+For mapsted-cordova-plugin folder, After downloading the code in your system folder.

-## Install the plugin using plain local folder path in your Ionic cordova project.
+1. Install the plugin using plain local folder path in your Ionic cordova project.
 Run - ionic cordova plugin add "path to/YourCordovaPLuginFolder"

 ## For awesome-cordova-plugin folder

-# In your AwesomePluginFolder after git clone install node modules
-Run - npm install
+1. In your AwesomePluginFolder after git clone install node modules Run - npm install

-# After npm install you have to run below command before install it in your ionic cordova project
-Run - npm run build
+2. After npm install you have to run below command before install it in your ionic cordova project Run - npm run build

-# After you run command "npm run build" you will get dist folder then install that awesome cordova plugin code to your ionic cordova project.
+3. After you run command "npm run build" you will get dist folder then install that awesome cordova plugin code to your ionic cordova project.

-## Install awesome cordova plugin
+4. Install awesome cordova plugin
 Run - npm install "path to /AwesomePluginFolder/dist"

 # For Android Platform

-## You need to install both cordova plugin wrapper and awesome plugin in your ionic cordova project
+1. You need to install both cordova plugin wrapper and awesome plugin in your ionic cordova project Example -
-Example -
-## Create the project
+2. Create the project
-ionic start yourIonicCordovaProject blank --type=angular --cordova
+Run - ionic start yourIonicCordovaProject blank --type=angular --cordova

 Run - npm install

-## Add android platform
+3. Add android platform
 Run - ionic cordova platform add android

 ## You need to add permissions in AndroidManifest and some modifications in build.gradle, styles.xml and repositories.gradle files in ionic cordova project.

-### You can check the sample cordova project code for how to add the dependencies in this files.
+1. You can check the sample cordova project code for how to add the dependencies in this files.

 permissions -
     <uses-permission android:name="android.permission.INTERNET" />